streamingfast/substreams/docs/developers-guide/sink-targets/substreams-sink-files.md

 This module handler uses `JSONL` for the output type, any other plain-text line-based format can be supported, `CSV` for example.
 The [`json!`](https://docs.rs/serde\_json/latest/serde\_json/macro.json.html) macro is used to write the block data to the Rust `Vec` type by using the Rust [`vec!`](https://doc.rust-lang.org/std/macro.vec.html) macro.

 The example code is intentionally very basic.
 StreamingFast [provides a more robust and full example](https://github.com/streamingfast/substreams-eth-token-transfers/blob/develop/src/lib.rs#L24) demonstrating how to extract data related to transfers from Ethereum.
 A crucial aspect of working with Substreams and sinks is a significant amount of data can be extracted from a Block object.
 The data is extracted and packed into a row.
-The row is represented by the JSONL or CSV based protobuf you're responsible for designing for your sink.
+The row is represented by the JSONL or CSV based Protobuf you're responsible for designing for your sink.

 The output type for sink is a list of lines.
 The line content can be any type anything that is formatted as plain text, and line based.
 For example, a basic string like the transaction's hash, would result in files containing all the hashes for the transactions, one per line.

 ### Core steps for Substreams sink modules

-* Import sink `.spkg` files, re-generate protobufs and create and add a mod.rs file.
+* Import sink `.spkg` files, re-generate Protobufs and create and add a mod.rs file.
 * Create a map module outputting sf.substreams.sink.files.v1 format.
 This module extracts the entity to be written, one per block from the block or another module's dependencies.
 Each line will be in JSON format.
 You can use the json! macro from the [`serde_json`](https://docs.rs/serde\_json/latest/serde\_json) crate to assist creating your structure, one per line.
 * Add the correct module definition to the Substreams manifest `substreams.yaml`.